This post may contain affiliate links. Please read our privacy policy.

 Instructions

 • Return the pot to medium heat, and add the oil.
 When the oil is hot, add the onions, carrots, and celery and sauté for 5 minutes until the vegetables start to become tender.
-Add the tomatoes, beans, browned beef, jalapeno, chili powder, garlic powder, cumin, bay leaves, and salt and pepper.
+Add the tomatoes, beans, browned beef, jalapeño, chili powder, garlic powder, cumin, bay leaves, and salt and pepper.
 Bring to a simmer and simmer for about 20 minutes, stirring occasionally.
-Either serve immediately, or cool and refrigerate or freeze until ready to reheat and serve.

 • Serve in bowls with all of the garnishes.